cfareste/Inception/README.md

 &ensp;&ensp;&ensp;&ensp;[1.2.2 The Compose file](#122-The-Compose-file-) <br/>
 &ensp;&ensp;[1.3 Inception's services](#13-Inceptions-services) <br/>
 &ensp;&ensp;&ensp;&ensp;[1.3.1 MariaDB](#131-MariaDB-%EF%B8%8F) <br/>
+&ensp;&ensp;&ensp;&ensp;[1.3.2 PHP-FPM](#132-PHP-FPM-%EF%B8%8F) <br/>

 ## 1. Concepts
 In this section, you will learn all the key concepts to face this project.
-You will find information and explanations about Docker, Docker Compose, and all the services you need to set up and how the work together, such as MariaDB, php-fpm, nginx, and more.
+You will find information and explanations about Docker, Docker Compose, and all the services you need to set up and how they work together, such as MariaDB, PHP-FPM, Nginx, and more.

 ### 1.1 Docker
 #### 1.1.1 What is Docker? 🐳📦: